-During festivals and holidays, Roman legionaries used to meet on a feast organized by the military clubs collegia militares, which were responsible for taking care of the soldiers.
+During festivals and holidays, Roman legionaries used to meet at a feast organized by the military clubs collegia militares, which were responsible for taking care of the soldiers.
 Sometimes next to the walls there were built quite large amphitheatres for the gladiator fights.
-For instance, the auditorium in Careleon in Wales could sit even 6000 people whereas the one in Carnutum in Austria could sit even bigger audience.
-In Roman camps there were also baths which performed not only hygienic but also integrative function.
+For instance, the auditorium in Careleon in Wales could sit even 6000 people whereas the one in Carnutum in Austria could sit an even bigger audience.
+In Roman camps, there were also baths which performed not only hygienic but also integrative functions.
 It was possible either to clean the body and exercise or enjoy wine with friends in the entertainment room.

 The legionaries kept in touch with their families, they corresponded sending not only letters but also packages.
 Claudius Terentius, for example, wrote to his father: